-The Snowflake dress is a traditional style dress with a difference.
+The Snowflake dress, by Genniewren Designs, is a traditional style dress with a difference.
 It features a full fitted, lined bodice with sleeves, a gathered knee length skirt and an optional collar.
 This dress design is ideal for Christmas party dresses.
 The design set includes a charming gathered waist apron sprinkled with snowflakes and featuring an optional delicate heart-shaped pocket.

 A choice of three sleeve types adds to the versatility of the dress.
 Designs are included for puffed sleeves with cuffs, short sleeves and long sleeves.